Create and Share Subject Reports in Blippit Boards

 This keeps reports compact while still allowing multimedia evidence to be viewed easily.

-Because everything is captured once in Blippit Boards, the same moments can support multiple priorities without extra workload.
+But, because everything is captured once in Blippit Boards, the same moments can support multiple priorities without extra workload.
+More than one focus can be represented in a report simply by filtering on more than one part of thecurriculum.

 Reports work best when schools: